mdn/content/files/en-us/mozilla/add-ons/webextensions/working_with_files/index.md

 Example: [Store Collected Images](https://github.com/mdn/webextensions-examples/tree/main/store-collected-images/webextension-plain)
 API References: [idb-file-storage library](https://rpl.github.io/idb-file-storage/)

+> [!NOTE]
-> **Note:** You can also use the full Web [IndexedDB API](/en-US/docs/Web/API/IndexedDB_API) to store data from your extension.
+> You can also use the full Web [IndexedDB API](/en-US/docs/Web/API/IndexedDB_API) to store data from your extension.
 This can be useful where you need to store data that isn't handled well by the simple key/value pairs offered by the DOM [Storage API](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage).

 ## Process files in a local app